AndreasNeilJensen/Heimdall/README.md

 # Heimdall
 Heimdall is a signup and login system provided for free under the MIT license.
 Heimdall is written in PHP, MySQL, HTML and CSS.
+Heimdall features hashed passwords and in its current implementation utilises XAMPP in order to acccess a locally hosted database.

 Keywords: PHP, MySQL, HTML, CSS.